LaunchCode-Education-Archived/skills-back-end-csharp/studios/quiz-time/README.md

 ## Putting it all together

-You're now ready to present these questions as a Quiz.
+You're now ready to present these questions as a quiz.
 Use your classes in a `Main` method  within the `Program.cs` file of the project.
 The program should create several questions, present them to the user, accept the user's responses, and then tell them whether their answers were correct or incorrect.

 ## Bonus Missions